jquery-archive/PEP/README.md

 ### Using PEP with React

 As of version [16.4](https://reactjs.org/blog/2018/05/23/react-v-16-4.html), React comes with first class support for pointer events.
-To use pointer events on unsupported browsers, you can inlcude PEP before mounting your React application.
+To use pointer events on unsupported browsers, you can include PEP before mounting your React application.
 You can also use the `touch-action` property on any JSX node:

 ```js
 export function Pointable() {